-Our past support from 2000 to 2015 included sponsoring research and teaching in areas which fell within our remit.
-We are continuing that with support for PhD students undertaking fieldwork involving travel to another country or countries.
-In cooperation with the Academic Association for Contemporary Studies (UACES), the Trust is supporting four students in 2017 and we hope that this programme can be continued in the future.
-The 2017 topics include “Evaluating the consequences of transnational party collaboration on European stateless nationalist and regionalist parties”; “The European Parliament’s role in community social policy, 1952-1979”; “ECOFIN (the Economic and Financial Affairs Council) and the post-crisis institutionalisation of European economic governance”; and “The limits of territorial autonomy: secession in liberal democratic states.”
+The trust’s history includes sponsoring research and teaching in areas within its remit.
+Through the Academic Association for Contemporary European Studies (UACES) we are supporting fieldwork undertaken by PhD students involving travel to another country or countries.
+The topics we have supported in 2017 included Evaluating the consequences of transnational party collaboration on European stateless nationalist and regionalist parties; The European Parliament’s role in community social policy, 1952-1979; ECOFIN (the Economic and Financial Affairs Council) and the post-crisis institutionalisation of European economic governance; The limits of territorial autonomy: secession in liberal democratic states.

-The Local Government Information Unit (LGIU) is examining the settlement between local, central and any forms of regional government by creating a “devolution network” involving selected local authorities.
-The main outputs will be four network events each around one broad theme – sovereignty; democracy and citizenship; leadership and governance; and finance.
-The first of these has been held and others will follow leading, it is expected, to the publication of a report in the autumn of this year.
-The Trust is delighted to be able to offer financial support to this project.
-That will be published on this site in due course.
+The trust is also supporting the Local Government Information Unit (LGIU) which is examining the settlement between local, central and any forms of regional government by creating a “devolution network” involving selected local authorities.
+There have been four events each around one broad theme – sovereignty; democracy and citizenship; leadership and governance; and finance.
+These have been held and we are expecting to publish the outcomes on this website.
+The trust was delighted to support this important project.

 Chair, James Madison Charitable Trust